Canadian Football League in the United States

-The Canadian Football League (CFL), which features teams based in Canada, has made efforts to gain further audience in the United States, most directly through expansion into the country from the 1993 CFL season through the 1995 CFL season.
-The CFL plays Canadian football, a form of gridiron football somewhat different from American football played in the United States.
+The Canadian Football League (CFL) briefly expanded to the United States from the 1993 CFL season through the 1995 CFL season.
+Canadian football, a form of gridiron football, differs from American football played in the United States, primarily due to its three-down structure and larger playing area.

 The first American team, the Sacramento Gold Miners, joined in 1993.
 The league added three more American teams in 1994, after which two more teams joined, one relocated, and one folded to bring the total to five in 1995.
-In 1995, the teams were aligned into a new South Division.
+That year, the teams were aligned into a new South Division.
 The three years saw numerous ownership debacles on both sides of the U.S.–Canada border.
 The Baltimore Stallions became the only American-based team to win the Grey Cup championship, in 1995.
 With the exception of Baltimore, the American teams consistently lost money.

 Tension also arose between the American and Canadian contingents over rule changes, scheduling, import rules, and marketing.
-Facing these difficulties, the league returned to being exclusively Canadian beginning with the 1996 season.
+Accommodating the wider and longer Canadian field proved difficult, a problem at most non-Canadian sites.
+The league returned to being exclusively Canadian beginning with the 1996 season.
 Although expansion was the most notable CFL effort in the United States, the league had also made previous inroads.
 Eleven neutral-site CFL games (including exhibition games) have been held in the United States.
 In earlier decades, when the CFL season started much later than it does today (i.e., around the same time as that of the National Football League), NFL teams were occasionally invited northward for exhibition interleague play.

-The CFL has also attempted to find a television audience in the United States, with one notable venture coinciding with the NFL players' strike in 1982, and more recently on ESPN.
-Although the CFL's presence on U.S. television has consistently been limited to cable TV networks and streaming services, its U.S. TV audience was enough to account for about 20% of the league's total North American viewership during the 2018 season.

 Pre-expansion era

-Until 1993, the Canadian Football League, and its predecessor associations, had always operated solely within Canada, despite most other professional sports leagues in North America being cross-border enterprises.
-The substantially different rules and fields of the Canadian and American games and the popularity of the National Football League and NCAA Division I-A football in the United States were generally seen to inhibit the chances of any sort of expansion into the United States.
-Lackluster CFL television ratings in the United States during the 1982 NFL strike seemed to bolster this argument.
-A proposal by Bill Tatham to have his Arizona Outlaws and possibly other teams of the moribund United States Football League enter the CFL after the league suspended operations saw little interest in both leagues.